-Carbon Energy Limited (CEL) and its wholly owned subsidiary Carbon Energy (Operations) Pty Ltd (CEOps) is seeking approval to develop a large-scale syngas production facility and an associated electrical power generation station at the Bloodwood Creek project site located approximately 40 kilometers west of Dalby.
+Carbon Energy Limited (CEL) and its wholly owned subsidiary Carbon Energy (Operations) Pty Ltd (CEOps) is seeking approval to develop a large-scale syngas production facility and an associated electrical power generation station at the Bloodwood Creek project site located on mineral development licence (MDL) 374, which is approximately 40 kilometres west of Dalby.
+Syngas is a mixture of carbon monoxide (CO), hydrogen (H_2), methane (C_1) and ethene (C_2),

-CEOps has lodged an application for a mining lease (MLA 50253) along with an application for an environmental authority (EA).
+CEOps has lodged an application for a mining lease (MLA 50253) over part of MDL374 and an application for an environmental authority.
+The total area within ML50253 would be approximately 1,344 ha.